adhamhaddad/Linker/README.md

 ## Unit Tests:

-Unit tests are using the Jasmine Framework.
+No Unit test available now.

 ## Built With